warmana/cloudant-docs-fork/source/includes/offerings/_bluemix.md

 Cloudant on Bluemix is available as a free [Lite](offerings.html#lite-plan) service, and as several configurations within the paid [Standard plan](offerings.html#standard-plan).

-The following table summarizes the price and performance measures for each of the plans.
+The following table summarizes the performance measures for each of the plans.

-<aside class="warning" role="complementary" aria-label="indicativetierpricing">The details in the table are indicative as at August 2016.
+<aside class="warning" role="complementary" aria-label="indicativetierpricing">The details in the table are indicative as at September 2016.
 For current values,
 contact [Cloudant Support](mailto:support@cloudant.com).</aside>